ClaireHzl/Projet_Squat/README.md

 - message : string data converted in bytes, from 0 to 255.

 - the type of problem switches on the matching vibrator and sends the data as long as the problem is on.

+## Areas of improving

+### Pose detection

+Mediapipe has been much used on pose detection in scientific litterature, but the accuracy is not perfect, depending on the angle of image acquisition and the color conditions (mean REMS of 12.5° in estimation of the knee angle on a squat, in the article from Dill and al [[1]](https://www.researchgate.net/publication/374081734_Accuracy_Evaluation_of_3D_Pose_Estimation_with_MediaPipe_Pose_for_Physical_Exercises)).

+Another study seems to find a better performance with [MoveNet](https://www.tensorflow.org/hub/tutorials/movenet?hl=en) when the pose detection is made on a video capture [2] and the opensource YOLO program seems to have very good results too, especially the new version [YOLO NAS POSE](https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS-POSE.md), but we couldn't find any litterature to have objective measures, as the version is very recent.